 Today, marketing is an important source of communication between the firm and society.

-Today, the Producers and Consumers are situated at s distance of thousands of kilometers from each other and it is the marketing which is the source of establishing effective communication between them.
-10 Objectives of Entrepreneurial Development Programmes – Explained.
+Today, the Producers and Consumers are situated at s distance of thousands of kilometers from each other and it is the marketing that is the source of establishing effective communication between them.

-A seller’s market is one in which there is a shortage of goods and thus the demand of goods exceeds the supply.
+A seller’s market is one in which there is a shortage of goods and thus the demand for goods exceeds the supply.

 For instance, in India whenever there is a shortage of goods, you may see a long waiting queue before distribution centers.